 “We’re pleased to present the first standalone museum show of this important work,” said Eric Paddock, Curator of Photography for DAM.
 “Dawoud Bey’s Street Portraits mark a turning point where the deliberate, closely observed portraits he had been making with a handheld camera began to contain what he has called ‘the kind of lush physical description’ he wanted his pictures to convey—and that is a consistent part of all the work he has made since.
 The slower process of working with a camera on a tripod invited collaboration between the artist and his subjects, making each picture both an experiment and a discovery.”

 Bey used a large format tripod-mounted camera and a unique positive/negative Polaroid film that created both an instant print and a reusable negative.
-Bey considers photography an ethical practice that requires collaboration with his subjects.
-As part of every encounter, he gave each person a small black-and-white Polaroid print as a way of reciprocating and returning something to the people who allowed him to make their portrait.
+Bey considers photography an ethical practice that requires collaboration between the artist and his subjects.
+To reciprocate with the people who posed for him, he gave each person a small black-and-white Polaroid print.

 Dawoud Bey, A Couple in Prospect Park, Brooklyn, NY, from the series Street Portraits, 1990.
 Pigment print.
 Courtesy of the artist and Stephen Daiter Gallery, Chicago. ©Dawoud Bey

-The exhibition is organized by the community the photographs were taken in: Brooklyn; Washington, D.C.; Rochester; Amityville; and Harlem.
+The exhibition is organized by the community the photographs were made: Brooklyn; Washington, D.C.; Rochester; Amityville; and Harlem.
 Defying racial stereotypes, the resulting photographs reveal the Black subjects in all of their psychologically rich complexity, presenting themselves openly and intimately to the camera, the viewer, and the world.

 Dawoud Bey will engage in conversation with Curator of Photography Eric Paddock in the DAM’s Sharp Auditorium on Tues., Nov.
 19, 6-7PM.
 The presentation is part of the ongoing Anderman Photography Lecture Series.